spinto/localcoda/README.md

 Once executed successfully, you can connect at the listed address and login via with the admin/admin account.

-You can then execute the tutorials in the "Admin" are to get information on how to manage users, add scenarios, configure permissions, etc...
+You can then execute the tutorials in the "Admin" area to get information on how to manage users, add scenarios, configure permissions, etc...

 ## Configuration